jfreedman0212/GlueX-DB-Manip-Programs/README.md

 These programs use an environment variable that shows the path to the database file.
 So, if using bash for example, put this in your .bashrc or .bash_profile before using:
 <code>export GLUEX_METADATA_DB="databaseURL"</code> The URL takes the form of: "sqlite:///[path to DB file]" or "mysql://[username]:[password]@[host]:[port]/[path]".
 SQLite and MySQL are supported as of now.
-For more information on how the database URL works, refer to <a href="http://docs.sqlalchemy.org/en/latest/core/engines.html#database-urls">this website</a>
+For more information on how the database URL works, refer to <a href="http://docs.sqlalchemy.org/en/latest/core/engines.html#database-urls">the SQLAlchemy documentation on database URLs</a>.

 If you want to change the name of the environment variable, change the name of DB_ENV_VAR in programs/consts.py to the desired name.